MaciejRosen/MaciejRosen/README.md

 - 👋 Hi, I’m @MaciejRosenkiewicz.
 I have started my journey in testing.
 I prepare my portfolio from tests, test cases and scenario and I hope that my projects will enjoy.
-IT it's the most amazing and exciting road in my carrer.
+IT it's the most amazing and exciting path in my carrer.

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...